AI for Events

 We run free conferences.
 Half don't show.
 Can the AI fix it?

 A lot of it.
 Free events run at a 40 to 60% no-show rate by industry rule of thumb.
-We score every registrant on engagement signals, send the right nudge at the right hour, ask for a deposit or a held card only where the model thinks it'll matter, and run a waitlist that actually clears.
+We score every registrant on engagement signals, send the right nudge at the right hour, ask for a deposit or a held card only where the model thinks it'll matter, and run a waitlist that clears.
 Typical first-event lift on attendance is 10 to 20 percentage points.

 We're a single venue, not a group.
 Is this for us?